Angel Child or Devil Child? When Kids Save Their Bad Behavior for You

 When Your Child Saves All His Bad Behavior for You

-On the 1-on-1 Coaching line, we hear from parents whose kids save their bad behavior for home all the time.
+On the Parent Coaching line, we hear from parents whose kids save their bad behavior for home all the time.
 I think it’s important to first point out that kids don’t intentionally do this; it’s not like they get angry at school or at their friend’s house and think, “I can’t wait to get home so I can just explode and scream at my mom!”
 It doesn’t really happen like that; in most cases it’s not a conscious process and it’s not intended to hurt you.

 It’s also important to realize that kids who are well-behaved in public do generally have a desire to please teachers and other adults and to be liked by them.
 The positive attention they get in public serves to reinforce this good behavior and is enough to motivate these kids to keep it together in situations that would normally make them come unglued if they were at home.
 Positive behaviors have been rewarded most frequently and consistently in public situations.